Spracoponzius/SpracoLib/README.md

 # SpracoLib (WIP)
 ## Introduction
-This is my modified version of the *UniBSFPLib* library, useful for the exam of Fundamentals Of Computer Programming.
+This is a refactored and overhauled version of the *UniBSFPLib* library, useful for passing the exam of Fundamentals Of Computer Programming, but it can be used as a general tool for generating menus, extracting random numbers, etc.
 ## Installation
 A .jar file will be provided and can be added as a library in VSCode, IntelliJ and Eclipse.